-- a) payment of loan principal or loan interest (also penalty) delinquent for more than 90 days; - b) granting the borrower due to economic or legal reasons deriving from financial distress an economical concession; - c) significant financial difficulties of the borrower; - d) termination of the loan agreement by the Bank; - e) application for customer bankruptcy has been filed or customer has been declared bankrupt; - f) customer has filed a statement on initiation of recovery proceedings; - g) execution procedures being instituted against the customer; - h) significant deterioration of results of rating and scoring analysis; - i) the disappearance of an active market for credit exposure due to financial difficulties; - j) questioning by the counterparty credit exposure in court.
+- a) payment of loan principal or loan interest (also penalty) delinquent for more than 90 - b) granting the borrower due to economic or legal reasons deriving from financial distress an economical concession1; - c) significant financial difficulties of the borrower2: - d) termination of the loan agreement by the Bank; - e) application for customer bankruptcy has been filed or customer has been declared bankrupt; - customer has filed a statement on initiation of recovery proceedings; f) - g) execution procedures being instituted against the customer; - significant deterioration of results of rating and scoring analysis; - the disappearance of an active market for credit exposure due to financial difficulties; - questioning by the counterparty credit exposure in court.

 List describing in points a-j impairment triggers is the starting point for the research of objective evidence of impairment for each financial asset.
-For the correctness and completeness of impairment triggers identification are also responsible the Bank's services

-&lt;sup>1 including debt restructuring that causes economic loss for the Bank
+For the correctness and completeness of impairment triggers identification are also responsible the Bank's services including debt restructuring that causes economic loss for the Bank

-&lt;sup>2 e.g. presented in the negative assessment of borrower's financial situation (financial statement or other documents) or related to job loss, reduction of income, increase of indebtedness, not repaying the debt to other institutions
+2 e.g. presented in the negative assessment of borrower's financial situation (financial statement or other documents) or related to job loss, reduction of income, increase of indebtedness, not repaying the debt to other institutions